BiocharModeling/BiocharAtomisticModels/README.md

 You can use any other tool to obtain the 3D representation from the PBD file obtained after running Biochar.ipynb

+> [!NOTE]
+> You will need at least the characterization data from the ultimate analysis, <sup>13</sup>C NMR (quantitative), and BPCA yields

+> [!TIP]
+> If you don't have the BPCA yields, you can use data from the literature or the data in the database file.
+However, this will increase the error by up to 30%

+> [!IMPORTANT]
+> Python 3.10.13
+> PyMOL 2.5.5

 ### How to use it?

 ```